vtex/styleguide/react/components/Conditions/README.md

     this.complexMultiselectObject = this.complexMultiselectObject.bind(this)
     this.complexDatePickerObject = this.complexDatePickerObject.bind(this)
     this.complexDatePickerRangeObject = this.complexDatePickerRangeObject.bind(this)
-    this.complexNumericStepperObject = this.complexNumericStepperObject.bind(this)
+    this.complexNumericInputObject = this.complexNumericInputObject.bind(this)
-    this.complexNumericStepperRangeObject = this.complexNumericStepperRangeObject.bind(this)
+    this.complexNumericInputRangeObject = this.complexNumericInputRangeObject.bind(this)
   }

   handleToggleOperator(operator) {